Soelden ski resort in Austria is impressive in so many ways but particularly when it comes to fast, new lifts and a rip-roaring nightlife.

 Soelden ski area has a ton of features to add to the fun, including terrain-parks with some serious jumps, “fun-slopes” (like a skier-cross), ski racing, and ice driving on the glacier.
 There are also 30 mountain huts that can feature anything from authentic chalet-style stops serving Tyrolean delicacies and accordion players serenading tables, to large self-service restaurants.
 Of course, you can also eat in the now-famous Ice Q building (in Spectre it was the futuristic hospital and home of Bond’s enemy) where there is a gastronomic restaurant, along with a wine and tapas lounge.
 It’s also open one night a week for dinner.

 Soelden wouldn’t be our first choice for families wanting an Austrian family ski holiday.
 Not that it’s a particularly bad choice – there are all the facilities you will need – but the resort and village is better suited to other groups of skiers, and we feel that families would enjoy other areas more, such as Obergurgl up the valley.
-For families that want to ski Soelden we would recommend staying in Obergurgl and catching the bus (free with a lift pass) to Soelden for a day or two skiing.Search Hotels
+For young families that want to ski Soelden we would recommend staying in Obergurgl and catching the bus to Soelden for a day or two skiing.Search Hotels

 and Deals >